enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 Instructions for sample registration can be found in our `Sample Registration Guide <https://ena-docs.readthedocs.io/en/latest/submit/samples.html>`_.
 As part of this process, you must select a sample checklist to describe metadata.
 The most appropriate checklist for Coronavirus submissions is the “ENA virus pathogen reporting standard checklist” - `ERC000033 <https://www.ebi.ac.uk/ena/browser/view/ERC000033>`_.
 This presents 9 mandatory, 15 recommended and 11 optional fields (along with any additional user-defined fields).

 Please use the organism name “Severe acute respiratory syndrome coronavirus 2” and taxonomic ID 2697049.
-It is recommended, as a minimum, that collection date and geographic location (e.g. country) are specified and sample capture status field is provided a value of ‘active response in response to outbreak’.
+It is recommended, as a minimum, that collection date and geographic location (e.g. country) are specified and sample capture status field is provided a value of ‘active surveillance in response to outbreak’.
 If you require support regarding sample metadata, please contact virus-dataflow@ebi.ac.uk.

 If you have already submitted data to the GISAID database, a corresponding GISAID ID can be specified when using the ERC000033 checklist by creating a user-defined field named ‘GISAID Accession ID’.